 They called him the author of the Manifesto.

 That's because he was.
-I believe them, not Quinn Norton, quite frankly, because she has constantly manipulated the public's understanding of the case by her selective telling of her cooperation with authorities questioning her and she lets us know that her motive in her "nuanced" telling of the story was to help her old boyfriend.
+I believe them, not Quinn Norton, quite frankly, because she has constantly manipulated the public's understanding of the case by her selective telling of her cooperation with authorities questioning her.
+And she lets us know that her motive in her "nuanced" re-telling of the story was to help her old boyfriend.

 Here is an excerpt:

 While looking for news on Swartz's case, I found that the people at the monastery retreat in Italy where he wrote the Guerilla Manifesto posted a tribute to him right after he died, and said this:

 Aaron penned the Guerilla Open Access Manifesto while at the Eremo.

 So I wrote that on Twitter, and while I didn't approach Quinn Norton, she responded.

 She had made it sound in her article published in The Atlantic that there were multiple authors and therefore you couldn't tell who the author was and therefore the feds couldn't use this document as evidence.

 This is parallel to her -- and others' -- argument that even citing this document is prosecuting thoughtcrime.

 I think it's cited merely to show motive. [...]